Detox Facts: You Need to Know What to Expect

 If a person enters into drug treatment before detoxing, this will many times cause treatment to be ineffective.
-In fact, there is a high rate of relapse found among those who begin treatment while drugs and/or alcohol are still in their systems.
-To fully understand the importance of detox, it is helpful to take an in-depth look into this vital part of treatment, as well as misconceptions about it.
+In fact, there is a high rate of relapse found among those who begin treatment while drugs and alcohol are still in their systems.
+To fully understand the importance of detox, it is helpful to take an in-depth look at the detox facts as well as the misconceptions about it.

 According to one study, the average patient who checks into a detox unit is about 35 years of age and suffers from an alcohol problem.
 Although this statistic provides a realistic view as to the average patient, detox is still obtained by a wide range of people who suffer from different addictions.
 Whether a person has an addiction to methamphetamine, benzos, cocaine, etc., detox is always essential to a lasting recovery.

 An actual treatment program, however, does not usually begin until detox has been completed.
 A number of days that a person has to stay in detox is determined by the severity of his or her drug and alcohol abuse and the substances being abused.
 For some people, detox can be completed in as little as one to three days.
 For others, though, it can last anywhere from seven to 21 days.
 Some detox units have a minimum number of days that patients must stay before being released, regardless of whether or not they are ready to leave prior.
 Hopefully, these detox facts will help a person overcome their fears about the detoxification process.